JCMexplains/writing-for-success-2023/textbook.md

 4. Different professional communities develop their own standards about the writing style people in that community use when creating documents to share with others.
-In some cases, these standards may apply to a very broad group of professionals---for example, researchers in many different social sciences use APA style in academic writing.
+These standards may apply to a very broad group of professionals---for example, researchers in many different social sciences use APA style in academic writing.
 MLA style is commonly used in the humanities, including English classes.
 In other